gmflau/oracle-public-cloud-dse/README.md

 ## Deploying to Oracle Compute Cloud

-This document describes the required steps to deploy a DataStax Enterprise (DSE) cluster in an Oracle Compute Cloud (OCC) environment.
-Below is the high level sequence of steps you will need to follow in order to successfully deploy your DSE cluster.
+This document describes how to deploy a DataStax Enterprise (DSE) cluster in an Oracle Compute Cloud (OCC) environment.
+Below is the high level procedure to successfully deploy a DSE cluster.

 1. Obtain your Oracle Compute Cloud (OCC) account
 2. Set up your workstation with Oracle Compute Cloud Service Command Line Tool